leftwm/leftwm/README.md

 ## Using the Makefile

-For conveniece we also have a Makefile with the following subcommands:
+For conveniece we also have a Makefile with the following rules:

 |make ... | info |
 | - | - |